ufsf/ML-MoTe2/README.md

-# ML-MoTe2
-The training and test datasets with DFT SCAN-level are provided, as well as Moment Tensor Potentials for "Kinetics of Vacancy-Assisted Reversible Phase Transition in Monolayer MoTe_2". https://arxiv.org/abs/2507.12565
+The training and test datasets, calculated at the DFT SCAN level, are provided, along with Moment Tensor Potentials (MTPs) for studying the 'Kinetics of Vacancy-Assisted Reversible Phase Transition in Monolayer MoTe₂.'
+For details, see: https://arxiv.org/abs/2507.12565.